Radu Câmpeanu: Return to post-1989 Romania and late political career

-Subsequently, Câmpeanu ran for a second time for President on 3 November 1996, when he was supported by PNL-C and the Green Alternative Ecologists' Party (Partidul Alternativa Verde-Ecologiștii) under the official platform National Liberal-Ecologist Alliance (Alianța Național Liberală-Ecologistă).
+Subsequently, Câmpeanu ran for a second time for President on 3 November 1996, when he was supported by PNL-C and the Green Alternative Ecologists' Party (Partidul Alternativa Verde-Ecologiștii) under the official platform National Liberal Ecologist Alliance (Alianța Național Liberală-Ecologistă).
 He failed to gain enough votes to enter a second round and obtained a very feeble total amount of 0.3% of all ballots cast in the first round, ranking 12th.
 At some point in the 1990s, Câmpeanu also proposed a possible candidacy of King Michael I for president, which was met with harsh criticism on behalf of both his fellow party colleagues and a vast amount of the electorate and civil society.

 As leader of PNL-C between 1995 and 2003

-From 1995 up until 2003, Radu Câmpeanu was the leader of a splinter liberal party issued from the main PNL which was called National Liberal Party-Câmpeanu (Partidul Național Liberal-Câmpeanu).
+From 1995 up until 2003, Radu Câmpeanu was the leader of a splinter liberal party issued from the main PNL which was called National Liberal Party–Câmpeanu (Partidul Național Liberal-Câmpeanu).
 Throughout the 1990s, PNL-C refused to be (re)integrated within the main PNL and partake in the CDR-led governance from 1996 to 2000.
 However, it did contest the 1996 general and local elections where it scored very modest results.
-More specifically, PNL-C won only 15 mayor seats in 1996 and failed to gain any parliamentary presence as the National Liberal Ecologist Alliance with a feeble 0.79% at the Chamber of Deputies and 0.70% at the Senate.
+More specifically, PNL-C won only 15 mayoral seats in 1996 and failed to gain any parliamentary presence as the National Liberal Ecologist Alliance (ANLE), with a very feeble electoral score of 0.79% for the Chamber of Deputies and 0.70% for the Senate respectively.

 At the 2000 general election, PNL-C scored better than it did in 1996, ranking 9th with 1.22% at the Senate and 1.40% at the Chamber.
-Nonetheless, these results were still very poor and the party did not manage to gain parliamentary presence.
+Nonetheless, these results were still very modest and beneath the then parliamentarian threshold of 3%.
 In 2003, PNL-C merged with the main PNL and Câmpeanu was elected senator in the 2004–2008 legislature in the Romanian Parliament on behalf of the Justice and Truth Alliance (DA).